syncfusion-content/ej2-javascript-docs/ej2-javascript/schedule/appointments.md

 {% highlight html tabtitle="index.html" %}
 {% include code-snippet/schedule/external-drag-cs1/index.html %}
 {% endhighlight %}
+{% highlight html tabtitle="datasource.ts" %}
+{% include code-snippet/schedule/external-drag-cs1/datasource.ts %}
+{% endhighlight %}
 {% endtabs %}

 {% previewsample "page.domainurl/code-snippet/schedule/external-drag-cs1" %}

+{% elsif page.publishingplatform == "javascript" %}

+{% tabs %}
+{% highlight ts tabtitle="index.js" %}
+{% include code-snippet/schedule/external-drag-cs1/index.js %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/schedule/external-drag-cs1/index.html %}
+{% endhighlight %}
+{% highlight html tabtitle="es5-datasource.js" %}
+{% include code-snippet/schedule/external-drag-cs1/es5-datasource.js %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/schedule/external-drag-cs1" %}
+{% endif %}

 ### Opening the editor window on drag stop

-There are scenarios where you want to open the editor filled with data on newly dropped location and may need to proceed to save it, only when `Save` button is clicked on the editor.
-On clicking the cancel button should revert these changes.
-This can be achieved using the [`dragStop`](https://ej2.syncfusion.com/documentation/api/schedule#dragstop) event of Scheduler.
+There are scenarios in which you may want to open the editor filled with data at a newly dropped location and only proceed to save it when the `Save` button is clicked in the editor.
+Clicking the `Cancel` button should revert these changes.
+This can be accomplished using the [`dragStop`](../api/schedule#dragstop) event of the Scheduler.

+{% if page.publishingplatform == "typescript" %}

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}